How To Create A To-Do List In WordPress

 This WordPress plugin provides users with a to do list feature.

-You can configure the plugin to assign private to do lists for individual users, to have all users share a to-do list, or to have a master list with individual item completions.
+You can set up Cleverness To Do List to assign private to-do lists for individual users, to have all users share a to-do list, or to have a master list with individual item completions.

-The shared to-do list option offers different settings.
-You can assign to do items to specific users (this includes emailing new to-do items to the assigned user) and optionally to have assigned items be seen by that user.
-You can also assign different permission levels using capabilities.
-There are also settings available to display deadline and progress fields.
-Category support is included as well in the front-end administration.
+The shared to do list option includes different settings.
+You can delegate to do items to specific users (this includes a setting to email a new to-do item to users) and optionally to have those items only seen by that user.
+You can also assign different permission levels to different users.
+There are also settings available to enable the display of deadline and progress fields.
+Category support is included as well as front-end administration.

-A new menu item is added to the backend to help you manage your lists and your to do lists are also listed on a dashboard widget.
+A new menu item is added to the admin backend to manage your list and the to do lists can also be displayed on a dashboard widget.

 A sidebar widget is also available as short code to display the to-do list items on your blog.
-There are two short codes for front-end list administration.
-Management of categories is restricted to the back-end.
+There are 2 short codes for front-end list administration.
+Category management is accessed via the back-end admin section.

-If you plan to set up a multi-author site you can use the plugin to create custom to-do lists for your post planners if you also download the Post Planner plugin for WordPress.
+If you plan to run a multi-author site you can use the to do lists plugin to create custom to-do lists for your post planners if you also install the developer’s premium plugin, Post Planner.

-In your site’s dashboard, scroll down the main menu and click on Plugins > Add New …
+In your site’s admin section, select Plugins > Add New …

-In the Install Plugins section, type in “cleverness” into the search field and click Enter on your keyboard …
+In the Install Plugins section, type in “cleverness” into the search field and click Enter …

 Locate the item in the Search Results tab and click Install Now …

-Note: You can also get to the settings screen by selecting To-Do List > Settings from the admin menu …
+Note: The settings section can also be accessed by selecting To-Do List > Settings from your dashboard menu …

-This takes you to the plugin ‘Settings’ screen …
+This takes you to the ‘Settings’ page …

 Plugin Setup

-- Advanced Settings – In this tab you can customize your To Do lists, assign tasks to other users and perform plugin database maintenance tasks.
+- Advanced Settings – The options in this area let you customize To-Do lists, assign to-do items to other users and perform database maintenance tasks.

-- User Permissions – Here you can set up user permissions and capabilities for Master and Group List types.
+- User Permissions – In this section you can configure user permissions and capabilities for Group and Master List types.

-- Import/Export – In this section you can export and import to-do list data and plugin settings.
+- Import/Export – Here you can export and import to-do plugin and list data settings.

-Let’s take you through each of these sections.
+Let’s now take you through each of these tabs.

 To-Do List Settings